Documentation

 When you include or exclude a concept, all of its descendants are also included or excluded.

-Explicity included/excluded concepts have buttons highlighted blue;
+Explicitly included/excluded concepts have buttons highlighted blue;

 their descendants have buttons highlighted grey.

 The codelist is still not publicly available to allow for it to be reviewed and signed off.
 You can copy its URL and send it to a another OpenCodelists user to review.
-The reviewer signs off by editing the codelist's metadata and adding their user and the date in the sign offs section.
+The reviewer signs off by editing the codelist's metadata, and adding their user and the date in the sign offs section.

 Procedures for reviewing and signing off codelists may vary between organisations.
 For more information on procedures for building codelists to use in OpenSAFELY research, see the OpenSAFELY documentation.

-Once the codelist is reviewed, it can be published, using the Publish version link from the codelist's homepage.
 Publishing a codelist version will make that version permanent, and will delete any other draft or in-review versions.

 Creating a codelist from a CSV file